-This year we have completed the switch to video encoder equipment for the capture of our images.
-A third Axis video encoder has enabled us to remove the old video capture cards completely and made the switch to Windows 10 easier.
+Last year we completed the switch to video encoder equipment for the capture of our images.
+A third Axis video encoder enabled us to remove the old video capture cards completely and made the switch to Windows 10 easier.
 See our Technical page for a fuller update.
-The website update to enable the use of any device to view it, including smartphones, tablets as well as desktop devices, has continued and now includes the past records of every year since 2011.
-With luck, this project should be completed this year - but probably not until our nestlings, if any, have fledged.
+The website update to enable the use of any device to view it, including smartphones and tablets as well as desktop devices, has continued and now includes the past records of every year since 2011.
+I hope to continue this project this year.

 As ever, to keep up to date, click on Latest News.
 Alternatively, to explore the site more fully, click on the Menu button at the top of the page.

 Two boxes have been cleaned and remounted, and a bird went inside Box1 the same day!

 The picture on the left shows the new box owner.
 There wasn't exactly a fight, but it is quite clear that this bird considers that (s)he owns the box!

 This year I am taking down Box3.
 It has been a great disappointment ever since our neighbours built a car port the other side of the hedge.
 Box3 also needs a new roof as the 'weatherproof' plywood I used when I made this box, turned out to be anything but!
 (I should have used proper marine ply from the start.)